nehalkhan2410/General/JavaScript/Closures.md

 newFunction("inside");
 ```

-Even though the outer function is already executed but the `innerFunction` saves the value from outer scope as a closure.
+Even though the outer function is already executed but the `innerFunction` saves the value from the outer scope as a closure.

 <img src="./images/innerFunction_Closure.png" alt="Closure for the innerFunction" style="width:60%;padding:0 35% 0 5%;"/>